 Pressure Cooking

-Place roasted bones in Instant Pot or other type of pressure cooker.
+- Place roasted bones in the Instant Pot or other type of pressure cooker.

-Cover the pot with pressure cooker lid and turn valve to seal.
+- Cover the pot with the pressure cooker lid and turn the valve to seal.

-Turn pot on to high pressure for 2 hours.
+- Turn the pot on to high pressure for 2 hours.

-Let pot release pressure naturally and strain broth into a large heat-proof container to cool before storing or strain some into a cup for sipping.
+- Let the pot release pressure naturally, then strain the broth into a large heat-proof container to cool before storing or strain some into a cup for sipping.

 Slow Cooking

-Add the rest of the ingredients pouring water in last.
+- Add the remaining ingredients, pouring the water in last.

-Stir, cover with glass lid, and set on slow cook for 18 - 24 hours.
+- Stir, cover with a glass lid, and set the slow cooker to 18-24 hours.

-Store in refrigerator in glass jars with closed lids.
+- Store in the refrigerator in glass jars with closed lids.

-Pour broth into ice cube trays and freeze then remove cubes and store in freezer in zip-top bags.
+- Pour broth into ice cube trays and freeze them.
+Then, remove the cubes and store them in the freezer in zip-top bags.

 - Prep Time: 10 minutes